darylldoyle/svg-sanitizer/README.md

 These methods require that you implement the `enshrined\svgSanitize\data\TagInterface` or `enshrined\svgSanitize\data\AttributeInterface`.

+## Remove remote references

+You have the option to remove attributes that reference remote files, this will stop HTTP leaks but will add an overhead to the sanitiser.

+This defaults to false, set to true to remove references.

+`$sanitizer->removeRemoteReferences(true);`

 ## Minification

 You can minify the XML output by calling `$sanitiser->minify(true);`.